-Promotion and Tenure are defined in SAM 06.A.09 and are subject to the approval of the Chancellor and Board of Regents of the University of Houston System based on recommendation from the President of UHCL.
+A tenured appointment is an indefinite appointment that can be terminated only for cause or under extraordinary circumstances such as financial exigency and program discontinuation.
+Tenure is awarded by the Chancellor of the University of Houston System, in the normal course of promotion and tenure review, upon recommendation of the President, under the authority delegated by the Board of Regents and upon the basis of recommendations within the colleges by the peer review committee, the Department Chair, the Dean, and at the university level by a university promotion and tenure committee including the Provost.
 Tenure is awarded on the basis of Teaching, Research, and Service excellence, consistent with the mission of the university.
 The promotion and tenure policy provides procedures that relate to renewal or non- renewal of appointments, tenure, and promotion.